Presidente Nicolau Lobato International Airport

-Dili Airport (IATA: DIL, ICAO: WPDL), officially Presidente Nicolau Lobato International Airport (Aeroporto Internacional Presidente Nicolau Lobato, Aeroportu Internasional Presidente Nicolau Lobato), and formerly Comoro Airport (Bandar Udara Komoro), is an international airport serving Dili, the capital city of East Timor.
+Dili Airport (IATA: DIL, ICAO: WPDL), officially Presidente Nicolau Lobato International Airport (Aeroporto Internacional Presidente Nicolau Lobato, Aeroportu Internasional Presidente Nicolau Lobato), and formerly Comoro Airport (Bandar Udara Komoro), is an international airport serving Dili, the capital city of Timor-Leste.
 Since 2002, the airport has been named after Nicolau dos Reis Lobato (1946–1978), an East Timorese politician and national hero.

 Location

 The airport is located in the suco of Madohi, which is part of the Dom Aleixo administrative post, in the western suburbs of Dili.
 It faces the Ombai Strait to its north and west, and the Comoro River to its east.
 Its runway (08/26) runs broadly east-west.

 North of the airport, between the runway and Ombai Strait, is a residential zone that includes houses, a small area of agricultural land, a school, a church, and a cemetery.
 At the zone's northern edge is Beto Tasi Beach, a hidden stretch of shoreline known to the local community and also used for fishing.